-Accessible to non-computer science majors, this classroom-tested book introduces computational thinking as part of an introductory computing course and shows how computer science concepts are applicable to other fields.
-With numerous color figures, the text focuses on both foundational computer science concepts and engineering topics.
+With numerous color figures, this classroom-tested book focuses on both foundational computer science concepts and engineering topics.
 It covers abstraction, algorithms, logic, graph theory, social issues of software, and numeric modeling as well as execution control, problem-solving strategies, testing, and data encoding and organizing.
+The text also discusses fundamental concepts of programming, including variables and assignment, sequential execution, selection, repetition, control abstraction, data organization, and concurrency.
+The authors present the algorithms using language-independent notation.

 Autorentext